springwolf/springwolf.github.io/docs/faq.md

 Spring Security allows to limit access to authorized users.

+### Is Spring Boot 2.X supported?

+You can use an older version of springwolf, which is build to support Spring Boot 2.X.
+However, these versions do not get any updates.

+Last versions to support Spring Boot 2.X:
+- springwolf-amqp:0.6.0
+- springwolf-cloud-stream:0.1.0
+- springwolf-core:0.6.0
+- springwolf-kafka:0.10.0
+- springwolf-ui:0.6.0

 ## Usage Patterns

 ### How to access the generated documentation within java?